-The growth of Canada’s city-regions raises new sets of urban planning and policy challenges, including economic competitiveness, transportation and congestion, public infrastructure management, environmental sustainability and conservation, neighbourhood wellbeing and social inclusion, health, and quality of life in cities more generally.
+The growth of city-regions in Canada, North America and across the world raises new sets of urban planning and policy challenges, including growth management, economic competitiveness, transportation and congestion, public infrastructure planning, environmental sustainability and conservation, neighbourhood wellbeing and social inclusion, health, and quality of life in cities more generally.
 New challenges require new ideas and solutions.
 City Studies is a multidisciplinary undergraduate program that introduces students to concepts and skills to understand and tackle problems of an increasingly urban world.
+On completion of the program, our graduates are well-positioned to pursue further professional development in a wide variety of careers related to urban issues, among others, urban planning, transportation, real estate and development, social services and community development, government, and policy and research.
 The program also offers preparation for graduate studies in related fields.
-With approximately 200 full-time major students, City Studies at UTSC is one of the largest and most comprehensive interdisciplinary urban studies programs offered in Canada.

-The City Studies curriculum has three areas of concentration: City-Building, Community Development, and City Governance.
-This program requires a total of 7.0 full credits within the broader 20 credit requirement for a UTSC degree.
+The Major Program in City Studies (Arts) requires a total of 7.0 full credits within the broader 20 credit requirement for a UTSC degree.